 Hike for another 2 miles to Kodak Watchable Wildlife Area, a great location for amazing bird watching opportunities and a short rest.
 17 miles from the trailhead, cross Weld County Road 17 to Eastman Park.
 Two miles ahead the park is Frank State Wildlife Area and just slightly more than a mile ahead is the trail end at River Bluffs Open Space on Highway 392.

 Some of the many animals you will encounter along the way and on the several parks and natural areas are possibly moose, elk, deers, wild turkeys, and muskrats.
 Waterbirds like grebes, gulls, and terns are also present, as well as bald eagles.

 Poudre River National Recreation Trail is open all year round with no parking or entry fee.
-Dogs are allowed in the trail but must be on leash.
+Dogs are allowed in the trail but must be on a leash.
 Also, aside from the main trailhead, there are other various locations to access the trail.
-Some of these are on the 71st Avenue, 83rd Avenue, and at Highway 257.
+Some of these are on 71st Avenue, 83rd Avenue, and Highway 257.

 From Interstate 25, exit on Highway 257, US-34, Eisenhower Boulevard and go right to Greeley.
 Shift to US-85 Business Route and continue north to 3rd street.
 Turn right on 14th Avenue and continue to the trailhead at Island Grove Regional Park.